An Anytime Algorithm for Good Arm Identification: Introduction

-The most studied topic in pure exploration is the \textit{best arm (BAI) / Top-$m$ identification} problem, which aims at determining a subset of $m$ arms with largest means~\citep{karnin2013almost,xu2018fully,tirinzoni2022elimination}.
-However, in some applications such as investigating treatment protocols, BAI requires too many samples for it to be useful in practice.
-To avoid wasteful queries, practitioners might be interested in easier tasks that identify one ``good enough'' option.
+The most studied topic in pure exploration is the \textit{best arm (BAI) / Top-$m$ identification} problem, which aims at determining a subset of $m$ arms with the largest means~\citep{karnin2013almost,xu2018fully,tirinzoni2022elimination}.
+However, in some applications (\eg investigating treatment protocols), BAI requires too many samples for it to be useful in practice.
+To avoid wasteful queries, practitioners focus on simpler tasks, \ie identifying one ``good enough'' option.
 For instance, in $\varepsilon$-BAI \citep{MannorTsi04,even2006action,GK19Epsilon,jourdan2023epsilonbestarm}, the agent is interested in an arm which is $\varepsilon$-close to the best one, \ie $\mu_{a} \ge \max_{k \in \ARMS}\mu_{k} - \varepsilon$.
 The larger $\varepsilon$ is, the easier the task.
 However, choosing a meaningful value of $\varepsilon$ can be tricky.
-This is why the focus of this paper is good arm identification (GAI), where the agent aims to obtain a \textit{good arm}, which is defined as an arm whose average performance exceeds a given threshold $\theta$, \ie $\mean{a} \geq \THRESHOLD$.
-GAI and variants have been studied in the fixed-confidence setting~\citep{kaufmann2018sequential,kano2019good,tabata2020bad}, but algorithms for fixed-budget or anytime GAI are missing despite their practical relevance.
-In this paper, we fill this gap by introducing \hyperlink{APGAI}{APGAI}, an anytime and parameter-free sampling rule for GAI which is independent of a budget $T$ or a confidence $\delta$ and can be used in the fixed-budget and fixed-confidence settings.
+In this work, we focus on good arm identification (GAI), where the agent aims to obtain a \textit{good arm}, defined as an arm whose average performance exceeds a given threshold $\theta$, \ie $\mean{a} \geq \THRESHOLD$.
+GAI and variants are studied in the fixed-confidence setting~\citep{kaufmann2018sequential,kano2019good,tabata2020bad}, but algorithms for fixed-budget or anytime GAI are missing, despite their practical relevance.
+We fill this gap by introducing \hyperlink{APGAI}{APGAI}, an anytime and parameter-free sampling rule for GAI. \hyperlink{APGAI}{APGAI} is independent of a budget $T$ or a \marc{risk} $\delta$ and is performant in the fixed-budget and fixed-confidence settings.

 \clemence{Our work is motivated by a real-life outcome scoring problem to determine the best treatment protocol for treating the encephalopathy of prematurity in newborns with stem cell injections, in collaboration with the PREMSTEM consortium (see Section~\ref{sec:experiments}).
 In that case, practitioners have enough information about the distributions associated with each treatment protocol to define a meaningful threshold beforehand.}